semdinsp/recycle_qrcode/README.md

 ## Installation
   * needs postgres database  see database.yml
   * run all the migrations
-  * remember to run rails db:seed to create startup Settings  (in theory this can be run a few times as it will skip created data)
+  * remember to run rails db:seed to create startup Settings  (in particular the map center coordinates).
+Please update url as necessary for your application

 ## Demo
 Please visit the staging server as a  [Demo](https://qrcode-staging.herokuapp.com).
-It is running a free tier on heroku (and is the staging server so it should be upto date) so it takes about 30 seconds to spin up but should be responsive after you start it.
+It is running a free tier on heroku (and is the staging server so it should be upto date).
+It takes about 30 seconds to spin up but should be responsive after you start it.
 The staging server has the map centered on Dili Timor Leste but also has a few test points in Singapore.
 So you need to adjust the scroll to see the sites.

 ## Documentation